mhowlett/Nhiredis/README.md

 a workout every day. _I personally rely on Nhiredis_.

-Currently, Nhiredis provides a wrapper around the (blocking) redisCommand function only (async function wrappers are not yet implemented).
+Currently, Nhiredis provides a wrapper around the (blocking) redisCommand function only (async functionality is not yet implemented).
 Of course, RedisCommand can be used to access the full array of Redis functionality.

 Only string parameters are currently supported, however binary parameters are fully implemented in the hiredisx layer (see below) and it will be a fairly trivial exercise to add support to Nhiredis.dll; it is not done yet only because I don't personally need it.

-With the core framework in place, the remaining implementation is not a difficult task, and I expect to do this in the coming months.

 ## Benchmarks